 The placement of feeders is important for the safety and comfort of the birds that visit you.

 - To avoid birds flying into your windows, either place feeders more than 30 feet away from windows to provide a safe distance that will not cause birds to become confused by reflections, or place feeders no more than 3 feet from windows to prevent birds from building up enough speed for a collision that could cause them harm.

 - Hang feeders at least 10 to 12 feet away from shrubs or brush to keep birds away from locations where cats can hide and pounce.

 Tray feeders like the Amish Poly Covered Ground Feeder make a good, general choice for a backyard bird feeder.
 Use any kind of food in the tray for birds to enjoy.
 A covered tray feeder like this one keeps snow off the seed and helps to ward off larger birds who try to dominate the space.
 These ground level feeders are likely to attract mourning doves, sparrows, juncos, goldfinches, and cardinals.

 Peanut feeders offer birds a challenge.
 Enjoy their colors and movements as they work to break the peanut down into bite-sized pieces.
-Feeders like the Amish Poly Peanut Feeder can attract jays, titmice, woodpeckers, and chickadees.
+Feeders like the Amish Handcrafted Recycled Poly Peanut Bird Feeder can attract jays, titmice, woodpeckers, and chickadees.

 Peanut Butter Feeders

 Peanut butter is high in protein and fat.
 It is sought after by insect-eating birds.
 The Amish Poly Double Peanut Butter Feeder may bring woodpeckers, chickadees, or titmice to feed in your backyard this winter.
 Just spread some peanut butter on both sides and watch them come to perch and play.